Specifications

 Vertical metrics determine the first baseline of a text, the distance between lines of text, and the padding to the object below the last baseline.
 Each font family has different proportions and, accordingly, different values for the height of “x,” descenders, ascenders, capital letters, and accents.
 These unique proportions create distinct vertical metrics for each font family.
 The vertical metrics are based on three sets of values: hhea, OS/2, and Win metrics, which indicate where the font should be positioned on operating systems, applications, and browsers.
 As each operating system, application, and browser uses different values and interpretations, there is no single combination of these values that can ensure precise consistency across all platforms.
 Optimo’s vertical metrics are defined to avoid common issues such as accent clipping.

-Character Sets & Languages
+Character Sets and Languages

 Each Optimo typeface comes with a specific character set: Optimo Basic Latin, Optimo Latin Extended or Optimo Pan European.
 Some of our typefaces also offer additional encoded and unencoded glyphs—such as arrow sets or alternative letters.
 From each typeface’s dedicated page, you can find information about their “Character Set” and “Language Support.”
 Furthermore, it is possible to see all available glyphs from their visualization tool sections: “Character Map” and “Open Type Features.”